redhat-developer/app-services-cli/docs/commands/rhoas_connector_update.md

 ### Synopsis

-Update a Connectors instance
+Update a Connectors instance.

-Allows you to change the details of a already existing connectors instance.
-By changing its configuration in a text editor.
-To change which editor use edit the EDITOR environment variable.
-Below are some comman editors you may use.
+You can change the details of an existing Connectors instance by changing its configuration in a text editor.
+To specify an editor, use the EDITOR environment variable before you run the "rhoas connector update" command.
+For example:

 export EDITOR=nvim
 export EDITOR=vim